Concordium/concordium-base/identity-provider-service/README.md

 }
 ```

-Otherwise, if the request is valid, but the ID object was not found in the database, the response is HTTP 400 (Bad Request) with a body of
+Otherwise, if the request is valid, but the ID object was not found in the database, the response is HTTP 404 (Not Found) with a body of
 ```json
 {
     "code": 404,